-1. Potential biohazardous materials:

-The calibrator and controls contain human source components which have been tested and found non-reactive for hepatitis B surface antigen as well as HIV antibody with FDA licensed reagents.
+- Potential biohazardous materials: - The calibrator and controls contain human source components which have been tested and found non-reactive for hepatitis B surface antigen as well as HIV antibody with FDA licensed reagents.
 However, as there is no test method that can offer complete assurance that HIV, hepatitis B virus or other infectious agents are absent, these reagents should be handled at the Biosafety Level 2, as recommended in the Centers for Disease Control/National Institutes of Health manual, "Biosafety in Microbiological and Biomedical Laboratories."
-1984.

-- 2. Do not pipette by mouth.
-Do not smoke, eat, or drink in the areas in which specimens or kit reagents are handled. - 3.
-The components from different lots should not be mixed. - 4.
-This product contains components preserved with sodium azide.
+1984 - 2.
+This test kit is designed for investigational use. - 3.
+Do not pipette by mouth.
+Do not smoke, eat, or drink in the areas in which specimens or kit reagents are handled. - 4.
+The components from different lots should not be mixed. - This product contains components preserved with sodium azide.
 Sodium azide may react with lead and copper plumbing to form explosive metal azide.
 On disposal, flush with a large volume of water.